lelanthran/libds/README.md

 themselves, so even though you over-specified by 4X, the space being wasted is only around ~1.3X of the data used.

+### Coming soon
+#### Rehashing / Changing the number of buckets
+This is currently not possible.
+Added more buckets means that the keys now hash to different values and that the whole hashmap must be rehashed with a new hash being calculated for every entry.

+Hopefully I will have time in the future to add in a function that creates a new hashmap with a larger bucket number, then inserts every `{key, value}` element from the existing hashmap into the new one and finally deletes the old one.
+This will be the only way to increase the number of buckets in the hashmap.

+#### Shrinking the hashmap / removing elements
+Currently the `ds_hmap_remove()` function does not reclaim the space used by the `{key, value}` element that is being removed.
+All that happens is that the element is marked as deleted, and is reused whenever possible.
+In an active hashmap, when items are often removed and other items are often added, most of the removed elements are simply reused.

+If time permits, I will add a function that reclaims all the space being used by elements that were removed and not reused.